evanshortiss/mcup/README.md

 ## Installation & Usage

-Not currently, available on npm so you'll need to do the following:
+Not currently available on npm so you'll need to do the following:

 ```
 $ git clone git@github.com:evanshortiss/mcup.git